thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 {% include images-gallery.html imageCollection="sendUplink" %}

-The created device with data can be seen in the section **Device groups -> All** on the Edge:
+The created device with data can be seen in the **Device groups > All** section of the **Edge** instance:

 {% include images-gallery.html imageCollection="device" %}

-Received data can be viewed in the Uplink converter.
+The received data can be viewed in the Uplink converter.
 In the **'In'** and **'Out'** blocks of the Events tab:

 {% include images-gallery.html imageCollection="converterEvents" %}

 ### Send downlink message

-Now let's check downlink functionality.
-Let's add **firmware** shared attribute:
+Now let's check the downlink functionality.
+Let's add the **firmware** shared attribute:

 {% include images-gallery.html imageCollection="addSharedAttribute" %}

-To make sure that downlink message sent to integration you can check 'Events' tab of integration:
+To ensure that the downlink message is sent to the integration, you can check the **"Events"** tab of the integration:

 {% include images-gallery.html imageCollection="downlinkMessage" %}

-Now we'll need to send again message to TCP integration and see downlink response.
+Now we need to send another message to the TCP integration and see the downlink response.
-Please use the same command that was used before.
+To send the message, use the same command you used before.

-An example of sent message and a response from ThingsBoard Edge in the terminal:
+See an example of the message that was sent and the response from the **ThingsBoard Edge** in the terminal:

 {% include images-gallery.html imageCollection="downlinkTerminal" %}